Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Results, interpretation and outlook

 The fluid has the following properties;

 \begin{itemize} \item The stress-energy tensor has a form similar to that of non-relativistic fluids, and is expressed in terms of the fluid variables: the velocity field $v^i$, the energy density $\mathcal E$, the pressure $P$ and the charge density $n$.
 It also contains the external gauge field $\mathcal A$.
 At first order, it has as transport coefficients the thermal conductivity $\kappa$ and shear viscosity $\eta$ while the bulk viscosity is zero due to the Lifshitz scaling symmetry.
-All the above variables and constants are functions of temperature $T$.
+All the above variables and transport coefficients are functions of temperature $T$.

 \item The (particle number) density appears associated to the external gauge field.
-The stress-energy tensor agrees with that of non-relativistic fluids except for the terms where the density appears.
+The stress-energy tensor calculated directly from the bulk solution agrees with that of non-relativistic fluids except for the terms where the density appears.
 The terms which contain the density are different from those of a non-relativistic fluid.
 In particular, the momentum density $T^0{}_i$ is proportional to $\mathcal A_i$ and vanishes for $\mathcal A_i=0$.

-\item The conservation law of the stress-energy tensor is not given in the form of its covariant derivative, but is that appropriate to the Newton-Cartan theory.
+\item The conservation law of the stress-energy tensor is not given in the form of its covariant derivative, but is that appropriate to a boundary Newton-Cartan theory.
 It is expressed in terms of the energy flow $\mathcal E^\mu$, momentum density $\mathcal P_i$ and stress tensor $\mathcal T^i{}_j$.
 The stress-energy tensor satisfies the Ward identity of the scale invariance $z\mathcal E = (d-1) P$ without any modification.
 In terms of the fluid variables, the conservation law takes the form of the fluid equations: the energy conservation, continuity equation and the Navier-Stokes equation.

 \item The fluid equations are similar to the non-relativistic fluid equations.
-The continuity equation and energy conservation equation agree with that for the non-relativistic fluids.
+The continuity equation and energy conservation equation agree with that for standard non-relativistic fluids.
 However, the Navier-Stokes equation is different from that for ordinary non-relativistic fluids.
 It does not contain the velocity field except the terms appearing in the shear tensor.
 It contains the coupling to the external gauge field instead.
+A related property of the associated stress tensor is that it is gauge non-invariant but Milne-boost invariant.

 \item